 - Stay compliant from anywhere.

 Motive created AI Trip Assignment to simplify processes, save time, and reduce violations through automation.
 Motive is the first fleet management provider to offer this type of tool, and the benefits are already apparent.
 In the first quarter of the tool’s launch to Enterprise customers, AI Trip Assignment feature helped:

 - Automatically resolve ~15% of all unidentified trips.

 - Save fleet managers ~15-60+ minutes daily.

-How does Automatic Trip Assignment work?
+How does AI Trip Assignment work?

-The Automatic Trip Assignment tool improves back office productivity by automatically identifying unidentified trips.
+The AI Trip Assignment tool improves back office productivity by automatically identifying unidentified trips.
 Our proprietary AI models analyze historical patterns (including vehicle inspections, GPS data, and last-known driver) to automatically assign unidentified trips to the right driver.